intuvance/openmrs-module-expertsystem/README.md

     1. It offers realistic testing environments.
     2. Isolation between tests, and easy cleanup.

-This ultimately leads to more reliable, reproducible, and efficient testing workflows which when combined with good practice such as using Hamcrest's [assertThat()](https://hamcrest.org/JavaHamcrest/javadoc/2.2/org/hamcrest/MatcherAssert.html#assertThat-T-org.hamcrest.Matcher-) method for more "readable" assertions can guarantee the much-needed reduced development costs, easier maintenance, improved team collaboration, and enhanced reliability.
+This ultimately leads to more reliable, reproducible, and efficient testing workflows which when combined with good practice such as using [AssertJ's assertThat()](https://assertj.github.io/doc/) method for more "readable/fluent" assertions can guarantee the much-needed easier maintenance, easy readability and enhanced reliability as well as detailed error messages.
+With these tools and frameworks, tests are easier to write, understand, and debug.
+AssertJ also offers a wide range of assertion types, including support for newer Java features like lambdas.

-These evaluators can leverage other `LLMs` (acting as `"judge"` `LLMs`) to assess the quality of the primary `LLM's` responses against the defined criteria.
+The `LangChain4j` evaluators can leverage other `LLMs` (acting as `"judge"` `LLMs`) to assess the quality of the primary `LLM's` responses against the defined criteria.
 For instance, an evaluator might compare the generated response to the expected answer, analyze its semantic similarity, or check for specific characteristics like factual accuracy.

 We use [Testcontainers](https://java.testcontainers.org/) to set up the Ollama service for our tests, the prerequisite for which is an active [Docker](https://www.docker.com/) instance.

-We import the [Ollama Testcontainers](https://central.sonatype.com/artifact/org.testcontainers/ollama) dependency for Spring Boot and the [Ollama](https://mvnrepository.com/artifact/org.testcontainers/ollama) module of Testcontainers.
-This dependency provide the necessary classes to spin up an **ephemeral** Docker instance for the `Ollama` service.
+We import the [Ollama Testcontainers](https://central.sonatype.com/artifact/org.testcontainers/ollama) dependency and the [Ollama](https://mvnrepository.com/artifact/org.testcontainers/ollama) module of Testcontainers.
+This dependency provides the necessary classes to spin up an **ephemeral** Docker instance for the `Ollama` service.

 We define our **ChatModel** that provides the `chat` method which is the main API to interact with the chat model.